 Short-term investments consist of debt securities with a maturity date greater than three months when acquired.
 The Company classifies its short-term investments at the time of purchase as available-for-sale securities.
 Available-for-sale securities are carried at fair value.
-Unrealized gains or losses on available-for-sale securities are reported in accumulated other comprehensive income (loss), a component of the shareholders' (deficit) equity, until realized.
-Short-term investments at June 30, 2019 consisted of U.S. Treasury Bills with a fair value of \$1.0 million.
-Unrealized gains (losses) were de minimis as their maturity date was 91 days from original purchase.
+Unrealized gains or losses on available-for-sale securities are reported in accumulated other comprehensive income (loss), a component of the shareholders' equity, until realized.
+Short-term investments at June 30, 2020 and 2019 consisted of U.S. Treasury Bills with a fair value of \$1.0 million.
+Unrealized gains (losses) at June 30, 2020 and 2019 were de minimis as their maturity date was 91 days from original purchase.
+The Company had no short-term investments at June 30, 2021.